 Despite what other sites might tell you, it is possible to jog with some regular strollers.
-You do not necessary need a jogging stroller to go jogging with a stroller!
+You do not necessarily need a jogging stroller to go jogging with a stroller!
 Here is everything you need to know about jogging with a plain old regular stroller, because multiple strollers is the last thing most people need!

 My kids are 2.5 and 4.5, and I, unfortunately, only discovered how easy it is to go jogging with a regular stroller after my youngest turned 2.
 That is YEARS of running I missed out on!
 I am making up for it now!

 When my oldest was a baby I actually bought a jogging stroller.
 It was an old, like reeeallly old, Bob stroller.
 It cost me $20!
 I used it for a couple of months then decided I would rather run when my husband was home in the evening than run with this stroller.
 The front wheel was permanently locked (most jogging strollers have this feature but are not permanently locked), and it listed to the left when i ran.
 It also took up valuable space that simply was not worth it for the amount it was used.
 I sold it and went on with life without.

 My regular stroller that I have used for both kids is a Baby Jogger City Mini GT.
 Baby Jogger is a bit of a confusing brand as only one of their many strollers is actually designated for jogging.
 As much as I wanted a jogging stroller, the size of them deterred me.
 I chose the City Mini GT because it was quite a bit smaller than a jogging stroller, had only 3 wheels, had slightly bigger wheels as compared to most other non-jogging strollers, and the handle was adjustable (a must for my 6'5 husband).
 I never thought twice about jogging with this stroller until this past winter (over 3 years later!) when I got desperate for daylight runs.
 My motivation to run in the evening when it is dark, cold and raining is exceptionally low!